sourmash-bio/sourmash/doc/command-line.md

 FracMinHash sketches should be generated with abundance information (`-p abund`) to allow abundance-weighted `gather` results.

+Note: `sourmash gather` makes all assignments to genomes, and then `sourmash tax` integrates taxonomy information and uses LCA-style summarization to build assignments.
+For species-level specificity, our current recommendation is to use use our default k-mer size of 31.

 standard `kreport` columns (read-based tools):
 - `Percent Reads Contained in Taxon`: The cumulative percentage of reads for this taxon and all descendants.
 - `Number of Reads Contained in Taxon`: The cumulative number of reads for this taxon and all descendants.